27 mins read

 Preconstruction planning has a significant impact on projects when it comes to completing them on time and within budget.
 It enables contractors to put the right processes and software in place from the very beginning of a project’s life cycle.
 This optimizes the whole preconstruction process before it even starts.

-Proper construction planning can help to improve construction efficiency, reduce wasted time and energy, improve communications, and ensure that you hit the right profit margins.
+Proper planning can help to improve construction efficiency, reduce wasted time and energy, improve communications, and ensure that you hit the right profit margins.

-What is Preconstruction?
+What Is Preconstruction?

 There are various activities involved in preconstruction that include, but are not limited to, procurement planning, environmental assessments, zoning reviews, and a site assessment.
 Effective preconstruction management that identifies potential barriers, leverages available resources, and sets specific aims and expectations is a fundamental part of successful construction projects.
 Many people simply look at the construction phase of a project, but the preconstruction process is just as essential.